Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Circular Linked List/README.md

 ### 04. Circular Linked Lists -- Josephus Problem

     Circular Linked Lists -- Josephus Problem
-    Josephus problem will remove every node for the given step until only one element left in the list
+    Josephus problem will remove every node from the given Circular Linked List of the given step until only one element left in the list

     Example: